awsdocs/aws-dms-step-by-step/doc_source/chap-on-premoracle2aurora.quickstart.md

 ## Step 6: Create and Run a Migration Task<a name="chap-on-premoracle2aurora.quickstart.stepsix"></a>

 A migration task tells AWS DMS where and how you want your data migrated\.
-When creating your migration task, you should consider setting migration parameters as follows\.
+When you create a migration task, consider setting migration parameters as shown following\.

- **Endpoints and replication server** — Choose the endpoints and replication server created above\.
+ **Endpoints and replication server** — Choose the endpoints and replication server created before\.

  **Migration type** — In most cases you’ll want to choose **migrate existing data and replication ongoing changes**\.
 With this option, AWS DMS loads your source data while capturing changes to that data\.
 When the data is fully loaded, AWS DMS applies any outstanding changes and keeps the source and target databases in sync until the task is stopped\.

  **Target table preparation mode** — If you’re having AWS DMS create your tables, **choose drop tables on target**\.
 If you’re using some other method to create your target tables such as the AWS Schema Conversion Tool, choose **truncate\.**

  **LOB parameters** — If you’re just trying AWS DMS, choose **include LOB columns in replication**, **Limited LOB mode**, and set your **max LOB size to 16** \(which is 16k\.\) For more information regarding LOBs, read the details in the step\-by\-step guide\.

  **Enable logging** — To help with debugging migration issues, always enable logging\.

  **Table mappings** — When migrating from Oracle to Aurora MySQL, we recommend that you convert your schema, table, and column names to lowercase\.
 To do so, create a custom table mapping\.
 The following example migrates the schema DMS\_SAMPLE and converts schema, table and column names to lower case\.

 ```
 {